PEMAND: Persona-Enriched Multi-Agent Negotiation for Household Decision-Making: Experimental Setup Baselines

 \subsection{Baseline Models}

 To provide a comprehensive benchmark for the proposed agent-based approach, we established a set of conventional statistical and machine learning baseline models.
-These baselines were selected because they are widely used for trip-frequency prediction and cover a range of modeling assumptions and complexity, from interpretable linear models to flexible nonlinear learners.
+These baselines were selected because they are widely used and cover a range of modeling assumptions and complexity, from interpretable linear models to flexible nonlinear learners.

 The statistical baselines include linear regression, Poisson regression, and negative binomial regression, which are commonly applied to count-based travel outcomes.
 Poisson regression serves as a standard framework for modeling trip counts, while negative binomial regression is included to account for potential over-dispersion in household trip frequency.
+Furthermore, for the Mobility Domain (PSID), logistic regression was used to baseline the binary decision.